 - Load or unload data from external source

 - Load data from other data sources

 - Load and analyze Australian weather station data

-Try the next part of this learning path: a code pattern titled Predict energy prices with in-database analytics.
+Try the next part of this learning path below.